College Course Placement, Public Institutions

 The HECC works closely with Oregon community colleges and public universities on placement and related education initiatives.
 College course placement is distinct from the admissions process.
 After students are admitted to a community college or university, their readiness for credit-bearing college courses in writing and mathematics may be determined through placement tests, previous academic achievement, and other measures.
 Students can find information about each institution's placement process on the college or university website.

 In 2016, the HECC and the State Board of Education carried out a legislative directive to research and jointly submitted a report on Community College Course Placement, pursuant to HB 2681.
 This report provides an overview and recommendations related to using a system of multiple measures for placing students in community college coursework.

-Smarter Balanced Scores can Help with College Course Placement
+Smarter Balanced Scores and College Course Placement

 In 2015, Oregon Community College Presidents and Public University

 Provosts agreed to incorporate Smarter Balanced test scores into their

 processes for placement into credit-bearing college courses.
 These agreements